Healing in a Chaotic World: Mental Health, Trauma & Realistic Self-Care

 “In order for self-care to work, you have to care about yourself.”

-That means asking: What beliefs, fears or wounds are in the way?
+That means asking questions like: What beliefs, fears, wounds or past experiences are in the way?
 Are you avoiding a test or appointment because a diagnosis feels too real?
 Are stress, shame, or burnout quietly driving your habits?

-When emotions, stress, shame or overwhelm live under the surface—it makes the “do better” advice feel hollow.
+When emotions, stress, shame or overwhelm live under beneath the surface, “just do better” advice can feel hollow and difficult to act on

 Emotional Eating & Shame: The Real Story